Catch Crops

 Cattle and sheep must be fed hay or silage with stubble turnip to ensure proper rumen function.

-Run back must be provided for animals.
+Run back must be provided for animals. - Kale

 Kale has a longer growing season than stubble turnip.

-Reaches maximum yield after six months of growth.
+Reaches maximum yield after six months of growth. - Cultivation

 Soil cultivation and sowing: